-- 14.6.16 Sea lamprey and river lamprey are both anadromous migratory species.
+14.6.16 Sea lamprey and river lamprey are both anadromous migratory species.
 Both species spawn in spring and early summer in freshwater, followed by the ammocoetes life stage (larval phase) which is spent in the silt beds of streams and rivers (Laughton and Burns, 2003).
 Following spawning, all adult individuals die (Maitland, 2003).
 In the ammocoetes phase, lamprey feed on organic detritus and can spend several years in this life stage, eventually transforming into the adult life stage in late summer and onwards (Laughton and Burns, 2003).
 Once an adult, both river and sea lamprey migrate out to sea where they become parasitic, using their suckers to attach onto host fish and feed on their blood (Maitland, 2003).
-The adults then return to freshwater once they have spent several years in the marine environment (Laughton and Burns, 2003). - 14.6.17 Sea lamprey is widely dispersed at sea as they are solitary feeders, being rarely found in coastal and estuarine waters (Moore et al., 2003).
+The adults then return to freshwater once they have spent several years in the marine environment (Laughton and Burns, 2003).

+- 14.6.17 Sea lamprey is widely dispersed in the open sea as they are solitary feeders, being rarely found in coastal and estuarine waters (Moore et al., 2003; Heessen et al., 2015).
 The distribution of sea lamprey is chiefly defined by their host (Waldman et al., 2008) and they are often found at considerable depths in deeper offshore waters (Moore et al., 2003).
-Sea lamprey typically feed on the blood of a range of marine mammals and fish, which include, herring, cod, pollack, Atlantic salmon, haddock, shad, and basking sharks (Kelly and King 2001, ter Hofstede et al., 2008).
+When returning to freshwater, sea lamprey generally choose larger rivers compared to river lamprey, although they can be found in tributaries of all sizes (Heessen et al., 2015). - 14.6.18 Sea lamprey typically feed on the blood of a range of marine mammals and fish, which include, herring, cod, pollack, Atlantic salmon, haddock, shad, and basking sharks (Kelly and King 2001, ter Hofstede et al., 2008).
 In contrast, river lampreys are usually found in coastal water, estuaries and accessible rivers and young river lamprey are often found in large congregations (Maitland et al., 2003).
 River lamprey feed on a variety of estuarine fish, predominantly herring, sprat and flounder.
 River lamprey generally spend one to two years in estuaries and in the autumn, between October and December, stop feeding and move upstream (Natural England, 2010).
-Sea lamprey normally migrate into freshwater in April and May as adults, whilst the migration to sea can vary from river to river, although the metamorphosis of larvae into adults, occurs in July and September (Maitland, 2003).

-14.6.18 The UK distribution of river lamprey and sea lamprey, presented in Diagram 14B-17, shows that both species have been recorded in the River Tees.
+Sea lamprey normally migrate into freshwater in April and May as adults, whilst the migration to sea can vary from river to river, although the metamorphosis of larvae into adults, occurs in July and September (Maitland, 2003). - 14.6.19 The UK distribution of river lamprey and sea lamprey, presented in Figure 14B-21, shows that both species have been recorded in the River Tees.
 River lamprey were also recorded in Environment Agency TraC surveys of the River Tees, with three individuals being recorded in the middle reaches in 1992.
-Although Diagram 14B-17 suggests sea lamprey are present in the River Tees, this species has not been recorded during the Environment Agency TraC surveys to date.
+Although Figure 14B-21 suggests sea lamprey are present in the River Tees, this species has not been recorded during the Environment Agency TraC surveys to date.

-Diagram 14B-17: UK Distribution of River Lamprey (left) and Sea Lamprey (right) (JNCC, 2013a and 2013b).
+Figure 14B-21: UK Distribution of River Lamprey (left) and Sea Lamprey (right) (JNCC, 2013a and 2013b).